 If you still cannot decide whether to cloud or not to cloud, here’s an array of cloud computing benefits for businesses of all sizes.

-- Scalability – Scaling up/down your business operations and storage needs in line with the ever-changing business situations are expected.
+- Scaling up/down your business operations and storage needs in line with the ever-changing business situations is expected.
 But it becomes challenging when you need to buy/install expensive software to cater to your updated scalability requirements.

 - The cloud services efficiently handle your scalability needs for you.
 How?